 Documentation is an essential element of our training and auditing procedures.
-Within our records, we keep a copy of each audit report and a file for each employee that outlines his or her training and recertification qualifications.
+Within our records, we keep a copy of each audit report and have a profile for each employee outlining his or her training and recertification qualifications.

 Animal Care Management

-Our systematic approach to monitoring animal care was further enhanced in 2009 with the creation of the animal welfare and handling manager position, whose sole responsibility is to enforce our stringent standards for animal care of all domestic production sites.
+Our systematic approach to monitoring animal care was further enhanced in 2009 when Hormel Foods created the animal welfare and handling manager position, whose sole responsibility is to enforce our stringent standards for animal care of all domestic production sites.
 The manager holds weekly, monthly and quarterly meetings and conference calls to discuss relevant animal care topics.

 Research/Innovation and Investment

 At Hormel Foods facilities, we monitor scientific findings to continually evaluate, invest in and develop new ways to improve our hog and turkey handling processes.
-We operate a state-of-the-art hog holding facility at our Austin (MN) Plant, which was designed to maximize both the quality of our animal care and working conditions for our employees.
+We operate a state-of-the-art hog holding facility at our Austin (Minn.)
+Plant, which was designed to maximize the quality of our animal care and working conditions for our employees.
 We have also received a patent for our process related to improving turkey handling at Jennie-O Turkey Store.

-Hormel Foods sources hogs from more than 620 independent family farmers across the Midwest and four company-owned operations in Arizona, California, Colorado and Wyoming.
+Hormel Foods sources hogs from more than 500 independent family farmers across the Midwest and four company-owned operations in Arizona, California, Colorado and Wyoming.